nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 * Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's room number and phone number
-* order of the tags doesn't matter `t/friends colleagues` works the same as `t/colleagues friends`
+* Order of the tags do not matter `t/friends colleagues` works the same as `t/colleagues friends`

 Examples:
-* `find p/test_number n/test_name r/08-1234 t/friends colleagues`
+* `find p/94509592 n/Alex Jones r/08-1234 t/friends colleagues`
 finds people whose both your friend and colleagues.
-He has test_name in their name and test_number as their contact number, and at room 08-1234
+They have Alex Jones as their name, 94509592 as their contact number, and lives in room 08-1234.

 ### Deleting a person : `delete`